huntse/uncarved/content/articles/text_mode.md

 +++
-title = "Being Productive in Text Mode" aliases = [ "/articles/text_mode" ]
-last_modified = "2006-04-21T15:04:39Z"
+title = "Being Productive in Text Mode" description = "If you use a Unix system well, the command line can be the ultimate IDE." aliases = [ "/articles/text_mode" ] last_modified = "2006-04-21T15:04:39Z"
 +++
-# Being Productive in Text Mode

-## If you use a Unix system well, the command line can be the ultimate IDE.

 People who I work with are often bemused by the perculiar setup I have on my machine, which is the product of constant evolution over the last